dmpratt/mslearn-synapse/Instructions/Labs/15-Load-Data-into-Data-Warehouse.md

 ---
 lab:
-    title: 'Transform data using a serverless SQL pool'
+    title: 'Load Data into a Relational Data Warehouse'
-    module: 'Use Azure Synapse serverless SQL pool to query files in a data lake'
+    module: 'Loading Azure Data Lake data into Azure Synapse Analytics'
 ---

-# Transform files using a serverless SQL pool
+# Load Data into a Relational Data Warehouse

-Data *engineers* often use Spark notebooks as one of their preferred tools to perform *extract, load, and transformation (ELT)* activities.
+Data engineers and data analysts alike have the ability to quickly analyze data stored in Azure Data Lake using a variety of techniques; however, there are times when it is more effective and performant to load the data into the Azure Synapse Relational Data Warehouse to gain the performance of the Massively Parallel Performance (MPP) architecture which provides near-linear scalability and seamlessly connects to the Data Lake with the use of Polybase.

-In this lab, you'll use a serverless SQL pool in Azure Synapse Analytics to transform data in files.
+In this lab, you'll use a dedicated SQL pool in Azure Synapse Analytics to transform data in files into physical tables in Azure Synapse Analytics.

-This lab will take approximately **30** minutes to complete.
+This lab will take approximately **20** minutes to complete.

 ## Before you start